Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Introduction

-Beyond the typical RIS employed as an auxiliary module in wireless systems, a novel transmissive RIS transceiver (TRTC) architecture was presented in \cite{ref_TRIS_1}.
-The proposed TRTC architecture differs from conventional multi-antenna transmitter by integrating a passive transmissive RIS alongside a single horn antenna feed, thereby avoiding the use of numerous RF chains and complex signal processing units, and achieving superior system performance with lower power consumption.
-In addition, relative to the reflective RIS transmitters detailed in \cite{ref_RRIS_1}$-$\cite{ref_RRIS_2}, the unique TRTC design is capable of resolving the following two major problems:
+Beyond the typical RIS employed as an auxiliary module in wireless systems, a novel transmissive RIS (TRIS) transceiver architecture was presented in \cite{ref_TRIS_1}.
+The proposed TRIS transceiver architecture differs from conventional multi-antenna transmitters by integrating a passive transmissive RIS alongside a single horn antenna feed, thereby avoiding the use of numerous RF chains and complex signal processing units, and achieving superior system performance with lower power consumption.
+In addition, relative to the reflective RIS transmitters detailed in \cite{ref_RRIS_1}$-$\cite{ref_RRIS_2}, the unique TRIS transceiver design is capable of resolving the following two major problems:

 \textit{1) feed source blockage}: For a reflective-type RIS transmitter, positioning both the horn antenna and the user on the same side of the RIS causes a feed source blockage effect on the incident electromagnetic (EM) wave.
-In the TRTC architecture, the horn antenna is placed on one side of the RIS, while the user is located on the opposite side.
+In the TRIS transceiver architecture, the horn antenna is placed on one side of the RIS, while the user is located on the opposite side.
 Therefore, this effect can be eliminated;

 \textit{2) echo interference}: Reflective RIS transceivers suffer from echo interference since the incident and reflected EM waves coexist on the same side of the RIS.
-The TRTC architecture alleviates this challenge by spatially separating the incident and transmitted waves across opposite sides of the RIS.
-Therefore, TRTC represents a novel technology facilitating sustainable capacity growth with improved cost efficiency.
+The TRIS transceiver architecture alleviates this challenge by spatially separating the incident and transmitted waves across opposite sides of the RIS.
+Therefore, the TRIS transceiver represents a novel technology facilitating sustainable capacity growth with improved cost efficiency.